kraglr/chess-react/README.md

 - **Standard Chess Rules**: All standard chess moves and rules are enforced.
 - **Move Validation**: Highlights valid moves for the selected piece.
 - **Responsive Design**: Play on any screen size, from desktop to mobile.
+- **Coordinate Display**: Shows rank and file labels on the board for easy navigation.

 ## Tech Stack